Philip Morris: White Paper Whitewash

 But there is a quick fix for the smoking problem: stop making cigarettes!
-But no. PMI would have you believe tackling smoking is as difficult as dealing with obesity, air pollution, alcoholism, etc. and that they have a legitimate seat at the table with other agencies dealing with these problems.
+But no. PMI would have you believe tackling smoking is as difficult as dealing with obesity, air pollution, alcoholism, etc., and that they have a legitimate seat at the table with other agencies dealing with these major public health issues.

 Blaming the victim